Beczheng/mysql_cloudmanaged_databases/README.md

   | Customize your instance | Machine configuration | Click `shared core`.
 Then choose `1 vCPU, 0.164GB`. |
   | Customize your instance | Connections | Click `public IP address`.
 Then, under authorized network, click `add a network`.
 Name the network as `Allow All` and set it to `0.0.0.0/0`. |
   | | | Click create instance. |

+- For the MySQL setup on GCP, I used the lecture recording.

+### 3. MySQL Workbench
+- For the MySQL database, I used [this](https://github.com/hantswilliams/HHA_504_2023/blob/main/WK4/code/1_n_create.sql) code.
+I created a new table called `license` and the following columns: `license_ID, doctor_id, license_type, license_number, and expiration_date`.

 ### **Reflections on the assignment**
+- Since we went over how to create a MySQL instance on GCP in class, I did not have any issues with it.
 - Since we went over how to use MySQL Workbench in class, I did not have any issues with it.